Dictionary Learning for Adaptive GPR Landmine Classification: Experimental Results and Analysis

 We compared classification results of our methods with a deep learning approach.
 In particular, we constructed a CNN because these networks are known to efficiently exploit structural or locational information in the data and yield comparable learning potential with far fewer parameters \cite{girshick2015fast}.
 We modeled our proposed CNN framework as a classification problem wherein each class denotes the type of mine or clutter.
 The training data set for our CNN structure is the matrix $\mathbf{Y}$ (see Section~\ref{sec:meas_camp}).
 Building up a synthetic database is usually an option for creating (or extending) a training set for deep learning applications.
 However, accurately modeling a GPR scenario is still an ongoing challenge in the GPR community because of the difficulties in accurately reproducing the soil inhomogeneities (and variabilities), the surface and underground clutter, the antenna coupling and ringing effects, etc. Even though some applications have been promising \cite{giannakis2016realistic}, this remains a cumbersome task.

 The input layer of our CNN took one-dimensional sample set of size $211$.
 It was followed by two convolutional layers with $20$ and $5$ filters of size $20$ and $10$, respectively.
 The output layer consisted of four units wherein the network classifies the given input data as clutter or one of the three mines.
 There were rectified linear units (ReLU) after each convolutional layer; the ReLU function is given by $\text{ReLU}(x) = \text{max}(x,0)$ \cite{srivastavaDropoutLayer}.
+The architecture of the CNN was selected through an arduous process of testing many combination of layers/filters and hyperparameters which would lead to better accuracy during training.
+A deeper network slightly increased the accuracy in the training phase but led to poorer performance when classifying new data (i.e. the test set $\mathbf{Y}_{test}$).
+Since our data are limited, adding more layers (i.e. more weights) only led to overfitting and made the network incapable to generalize on new datasets.
+A multi-dimensional CNN formed by clustering 2D and 3D data would have further reduced the training set.
+Augmenting the data was also envisioned but commonly used transformations such as scaling/rotations are not useful in our case because the mines were always in the same inclination and their dimension defines the class itself.
+We also attempted adding different levels of noise but this did not lead to better results considering the available data are already very noisy.

-We trained the network with the labeled training set $\mathbf{Y}$, selecting $\sim20$\% of the training data for validation.
-Specifically, the validation step employed $100$, $25$, $25$, and $25$ range profiles for clutter, PMN/PMA2, ERA and Type-72, respectively.
+We trained the network with the labeled training set $\mathbf{Y}$, selecting \texttildelow$20$\% of the training data for validation.
+Specifically, the validation set employed $100$, $25$, $25$, and $25$ range profiles for clutter, PMN/PMA2, ERA and Type-72, respectively.
 We used a stochastic gradient descent algorithm for updating the network parameters with the learning rate of $0.001$ and mini-batch size of $20$ samples for $2000$ epochs.

 We realized the proposed network in TensorFlow on a Windows 7 PC with 8-core CPU.
 The network training took $3.88$ minutes.
 Figure~\ref{fig:classmap_CNN} shows the classification map obtained using CNN.
 The corresponding confusion matrix is listed in Table~\ref{tbl:CNN_CM}.
 We note that the CNN classifier shows worse $P_{CC}$ than our SR-based techniques, particularly for ERA and Type-72 target classes.